mahdizareeii/JetpackComposeApp/README.md

 # Jetpack Compose sample app
 This is a modular sample Jetpack Compose project
-The technology and libraries that i used in this project are :
+The technologies and libraries that i used in this project are :

 DDD(Domain Driven Design) software design,